The Directors Company: History

 The Directors Company got off to a strong start with the release of Paper Moon, which was a critical and commercial success.
 It was followed by The Conversation, which was a major critical success.
 It performed moderately well at the box office, but was not as financially successful as Paper Moon.
 Daisy Miller flopped at the box office and Friedkin did not end up making any movies for the company.

 Friedkin later said he was proud to be associated with Paper Moon but did not like The Conversation, thinking it was a rip-off of Blow Up.
 He also says he was strongly opposed to Bogdanovich making Daisy Miller, thinking it was not commercial enough, and felt Yablans encouraged the director to make it in part to end the company.

 The financial failure of Daisy Miller and internal fighting over The Conversation ended the Directors Company.
-Friedkin says another reason was because of tensions created because the adversarial position he took against Bogdanovich over Daisy Miller.
+Friedkin says another reason was because of tensions created because of the adversarial position he took against Bogdanovich over Daisy Miller.
 Bart later wrote in 2004 that:

 The chief problem with the Directors' Company... was that it was never really a company.
 The three filmmakers involved in its founding... relished the basic precepts of the enterprise, but, as true '70s mavericks, resisted serious involvement in its operation...
 Which was a shame because, had the company survived, these three (and other) filmmakers had much to gain from it.
 All three of the founding filmmakers went on to display rather arcane choices in material for their next films.
 All could have benefited from a collegial give and take with their peers.
 Further, the basic structure of the company was valid -- perhaps ahead of its time.
 It made sense for a studio to assign a portion of its filmmaking program to directors who would function with a high degree of autonomy.
 It also made sense to extend them a substantial piece of the gross receipts in return for a commitment to tight budgets.
 Indeed, several efforts to emulate this business plan have been advanced (most recently with a group that included Steven Soderbergh).
 Nothing, however, has ever taken shape.